Skip to content

 Selected Dataset

 The selected dataset determines the set of selectable variables and the possible range of the currently selected time.
+Only one dataset can be selected at the same time.
+The selected dataset's time coverage limits the possible values for the selected time.

 Selected Variable

 The selected variable is the one shown in the map, given that the variable layer is visible.
+Only one variable of a dataset can be selected, but a selected variable may be pinned to allow for inspection of two variables at the same time.

 Variable Layer